Scaseco/jenax/jenax-reprogen-parent/jenax-reprogen-core/README.md

 to have Java views over RDF - as this way one retains access to all the flexibility of RDF while at the same time gaining the convenience of a Java domain model.
 With Java view backed by an RDF resource, one can idiomatically add any triples to that resource (either directly as triples or using the methods of the view).
 Conversely, adding arbitrary triples to a Java POJO is much more difficult to accomplish - essentially it requires interfacing against some sort of EntityManger.

-The ingenious Apache Jena framework already provided most of the conceptual foundations and building blocks - our contribution is to make this sub-system more easily accessible.
+The Apache Jena framework already provided most of the conceptual foundations and building blocks - our contribution is to make this sub-system more easily accessible.

 ### Features

 * Method implementation generation works with interfaces, default methods, abstract classes, and classes.
-* Support for dynamic RDF collection views using [jena-sparql-api-collections](../jena-sparql-api-collections) module.
+* Support for dynamic RDF collection views using [jenax-arq-collections](../../jenax-arq-parent/jenax-arq-collections) module.
 Modifications of these views propagate to the resource's backing model.
 * Polymorphism based on `@RdfType` annotations.
 Collection views will only expose resources of the requested type or its sub-types.
 * All namespaces of the [RDFa initial context](https://www.w3.org/2011/rdfa-context/rdfa-1.1) plus other well known vocabularies, such as GeoSPARQL and Jena's namespaces, pre-registered in the class `DefaultPrefixes` which is loaded by default.

-Note: `Map` view generation is not yet supported, although the `MapFromResource` implementations already exists.

 The snippet below summarizes the mapping capabilities by the proxy system.